-Part-time Student - A part-time student is a student registered for fewer than twelve credit hours in a semester or fewer than six credits in the summer sessions.
+Part-time Student - A part-time student is a student registered for less than twelve credit hours in a semester.

 Pell Grant - The primary federal grant program.
 These awards do not have to be repaid as long as the student makes satisfactory academic progress.